history of Western music: 1500–present

 Natural trumpets and kettledrums found their way into large-scale pieces, although because they could only play a handful of notes, they tended only to reinforce the rhythm, though high solo trumpet parts were occasionally written (such as Bach's second Brandenburg Concerto).
 Natural horns were sometimes included too, as they had become more reliable and could now play in several keys thanks to the use of crooks.
 Both Bach and Handel used them as solo instruments and in the 1740s German composers such as Johann Stamitz (1717–57) wrote extremely high parts for the instrument, in registers where there were more available notes.
 Transverse flutes were becoming more common as solo instruments and were replacing recorders in orchestras.

 Oboes of several types and bassoons were by now dominating military bands, with horns ousting tenor oboes in the 1720s.
 In domestic music, the clavichord and harpsichord remained popular, but the virginals was on its way out.
-A new instrument, the pianoforte, had been developed in 1709, but as yet had not generated much interest (Figure 3).
+A new instrument, the pianoforte, had been developed in 1709, but as yet had not generated much interest (Fig 3).
 The organ remained the king of church music and with the compositions of Bach reached the height of its influence.

-The Baroque style gave way to the Classical style (1750–1830), which had developed from the Galant and Rococo styles that had spread across Europe from the 1740s.
+The Baroque style gave way to the classical style (1750–1830), which had developed from the Galant and Rococo styles that had spread across Europe from the 1740s.
 It played on features that were not part of the Baroque style, such as subtle contrasts of volume, musical 'conversations', and the use of rests within the music.
 Chord changes were more irregular than in Baroque music, where they tended to happen every beat or half-beat, and textures could suddenly change from four parts to one or two parts every few bars – a great change from the uniformly thick harmonies of Baroque music.

 The net result of this was that the continuo group, which had formerly provided filler harmonies more or less throughout the music, now undermined the contrasts that had been carefully written into the music.
-So continuo instruments like the harpsichord, chamber organ, theorbo, and bass viola de gamba soon disappeared from orchestras, although harpsichords struggled on into the early-19th century.
+So continuo instruments like the harpsichord, chamber organ, theorbo, and bass viola de gamba soon disappeared from orchestras, although harpsichords struggled on into the early-nineteenth century.

 The harpsichord's decline, together with that of the clavichord, was further accelerated by the dramatic rise of the piano from the 1770s.
 It was now a stronger instrument, with iron reinforcement, and had become much louder and more reliable.
 Its great advantage over the harpsichord was its sensitivity, since it could produce notes of any volume through striking the keys with a differing amount of force.
 It trumped the clavichord on sheer volume of sound, and could work equally well as a soloist and accompanist.
 Mozart particularly favored the instrument, writing 24 piano concertos and a wealth of chamber music and solo works.
 The effect the piano had on keyboard music was dramatic.
 Markings such as dynamics and pedal markings started to appear in printed music, more sustained music was now possible, and subtle, complicated textures relying on a sensitive touch could be written, allowing keyboard virtuosos to show off their talents.